perfsonar/docs/_sources/previous_releases.rst.txt

 * `3.5.1 </previous_releases/3.5.1>`_
 * `3.4.2 </previous_releases/3.4.2>`_

-More historical release notes can be found in our `Project Homepage <https://www.perfsonar.net/release-notes/>`_
+More detailed release notes on perfSONAR software can be found in our `Project Homepage <https://www.perfsonar.net/release-notes/>`_